-5.8.1 and employment in the region.
-5.8.2 Increase the focus on jobs and innovation to build on our strengths and achieve a diverse industry base.
-5.8.3 Actively support the retention of the Richmond Royal Australian Airforce Base and enhanced aviation related industry, building on existing facilities.
-5.8.4 Work towards ensuring that all people in our community have access to safe, nutritious, affordable and sustainably produced food.
-5.8.5 Plan for the continuance and growth of agricultural industry uses within the Hawkesbury
+- Plan for a range of industries that build on the strengths of the Hawkesbury to stimulate investment and employment in the region. - 5.8.2 Increase the focus on jobs and innovation to build on our strengths and achieve a diverse industry base. - Actively support the retention of the Richmond Royal Australian Airforce Base and enhanced aviation related industry, building on existing facilities. - Work towards ensuring that all people in our community have access to safe, nutritious, affordable and sustainably produced food. - 5.8.5 Plan for the continuance and growth of agricultural industry uses within the Hawkesbury

-Planning Priority 7 Promote and support all sectors of industry and businesses of the Hawkesbury to meet the current and future demands and trends.
-Measure Improved and increased Hawkesbury's Gross Regional Product.
-Innovative industries and agri-business initiatives in the Hawkesbury.
-Increased tourist and visitor related activities and services.
-Increased number of jobs by industry.
-Employment lands retained and enhanced at appropriate locations.
-Timeframe Actions On-Going 7.1 - Protect and foster all sectors of industries and business locally and globally and encourage digital technology innovations.
-7.2 - Promote Hawkesbury's art and culture through engaging local artists and story tellers through the local gallery and museum events.
-Short - Medium Term 7.3 - Encourage tourism experiences and opportunities that do not compromise agricultural lands.
-7.4 - Partner and form alliance with neighbouring LGAs and government agencies to explore opportunities to enhance export capability for industries and agriculture in the LGA.
-Short - Long Term 7.5 - Implement the recommendations of Hawkesbury Employment Land Strategy once its complete.
-Planning Priority 8 Explore opportunities at the Western Sydney University and Richmond RAAF Base to create value chain at the Western Sydney Airport and STEM Industry.
-Measure • An agglomerated Clarendon Precinct developed where activities from the WSU, RAAF Base and Equine industry create synergy and value chain to lever activities at the Western Sydney Airport.
-Timeframe Actions Medium - Long Term 8.1 - Facilitate the development of the Clarendon Agglomerated Precinct.
-8.2 - Identify opportunities that will assist industries in creating a value chain with the Sydney Western Airport activities.
-Planning Priority 9 Encourage the economic self-determination of the Aboriginal community through their land holdings and culture.
-Measure Improved economic self-determination of the Aboriginal Community.
-Timeframe Actions Short - Medium Term 9.1 - Collaborate with the Local Aboriginal Land Council and Aboriginal communities to promote tourism opportunities and where appropriate lever increase economic participation on country through land uses.
+Promote and support all sectors of industry and businesses in the Hawkesbury to meet current and future demands and trends.

+- Improved and increased Hawkesbury's Gross Regional Product. - Innovative industries and agri-business initiatives in the Hawkesbury. - Increased tourist and visitor related activities and services. - Increased number of jobs by industry. - Employment lands retained and enhanced at appropriate locations.

+- 7.1 Protect and foster all sectors of industries and business locally and globally and encourage digital technology innovations. - 7.2 Promote Hawkesbury's art and culture through engaging local artists and story tellers through the local gallery and museum events.

+- 7.3 Encourage tourism experiences and opportunities that do not compromise agricultural lands. - 7.4 Partner and form alliance with neighbouring LGAs and government agencies to explore opportunities to enhance export capability for industries and agriculture in the LGA.

+Short - Long Term

+7.5 - Prepare and Implement the Hawkesbury Employment Lands Strategy.

+Explore opportunities at the Western Sydney University and Richmond RAAF Base to create value chain at the Western Sydney Airport and STEM Industry.

+• An agglomerated Clarendon Precinct developed where activities from the WSU, RAAF Base and Equine industry create synergy and value chain to lever activities at the Western Sydney Airport.

+Timeframe Medium - Long Term

+- 8.1 Facilitate the development of the Clarendon Agglomerated Precinct. - 8.2 Identify opportunities that will assist industries in creating a value chain with the Sydney Western Airport activities.

+Encourage the economic self-determination of the Aboriginal community through their land holdings and culture.

+• Improved economic self-determination of the Aboriginal Community.

+Timeframe Short - Medium Term

+9.1 - Collaborate with the Local Aboriginal Land Council and Aboriginal communities to promote tourism opportunities and where appropriate lever increase economic participation on country through land uses.

-Implementation for Hawkesbury's Environment - Sustainable and climate change responsive
+Implementation for Hawkesbury's Environment

+- Sustainable and climate change responsive

-Sydney Region F Plan A city in its landscape.
+Greater Sydney Region Plan A city in its landscape.
 An efficient city.
 A resilient city.

-Western City District Plan Protecting and improving the health and enjoyment of the District's waterways.
-Creating a parkland city urban structures and identity, with South Creek as a defining spatial element.
-Protecting and enhancing bushland and biodiversity.
-Increasing urban tree canopy cover and delivering Green Grid connections.
-Protecting and enhancing scenic and cultural landscapes.
-Better managing rural areas.
-Delivering high quality open spaces.
-Reducing carbon emission and managing energy, water and waste efficiency.
-Adapting to the impacts of urban and natural hazards and climate change.
-Hawkesbury Community Strategic Plan (CSP) Value, protect and enhance our unique natural environment.
-Identify and make best use of our local resources and awareness of contribution to the environment.
-Identify ways of our community to reduce, reuse and recycle waste.
-Encourage and enable our community to make sustainable choices.
-Protect, enhance and celebrate our rivers.
-Other Strategies Hawkesbury Biodiversity Strategy
+- Protecting and improving the health and enjoyment of the District's waterways. - Creating a parkland city urban structures and identity, with South Creek as a defining spatial element. - Protecting and enhancing bushland and biodiversity. - Increasing urban tree canopy cover and delivering Green Grid connections. - Protecting and enhancing scenic and cultural landscapes. - Better managing rural areas. - Delivering high quality open spaces. - Reducing carbon emission and managing energy, water and waste efficiency. - Adapting to the impacts of urban and natural hazards and climate change.

+Hawkesbury Community Strategic Plan (CSP)

+- Value, protect and enhance our unique natural environment. - Identify and make best use of our local resources and awareness of contribution to the environment. - Identify ways of our community to reduce, reuse and recycle waste. - Encourage and enable our community to make sustainable choices. - Protect, enhance and celebrate our rivers.

+Other Strategies

+• Hawkesbury Biodiversity Strategy